Flood. Fire. A disgruntled former employee walking in the door with a gun.

 What is a scenario-based risk assessment?

 A scenario-based assessment is a risk assessment that’s directed toward a specific threat, concern, or hazard.
-Rather than assessing the vulnerability of an entire organization, a scenario-based assessment evaluates the risk of one specific scenario happening.
+Rather than using one general checklist to assess the vulnerability of an entire site, a scenario-based assessment evaluates the risk of one specific scenario happening at each site.

 Take an active shooter situation, for example.
 An active shooter may never target your company, but if one does, the impact will be extreme — people may be injured or lose their lives, your brand and reputation can be affected, you can suffer significant workforce loss due to fear, you can have a period of loss of production, and many other impacts.
 Because the severity is so high, it makes sense for every organization to assess the risk of an active shooter, and to create a response plan.

 Your employees won’t stop an assault at work: Why not?

 7 best practices for scenario-based assessments

 If you can foresee it, you should have a plan for it.
 When planning for scenario-based assessments, there is one important thing to remember: scenario-based assessments aren’t something you do just once.
 You should constantly be assessing the risk of various scenarios, because new risks appear often and old risks evolve.
 Basically, if you can foresee it happening, it should be assessed.